SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 + Ensuring configuration changes are in order:
 ++ Don't need an RPC table since I never need to re-apply to an asynch RPC.
 The system knows it's successful when the configuration increases.
 ++ Don't need to add this to the commitTable.
 The reason for this is that the committedConfig functions as the commit table.
 We always know what the last committed config was, so we know if the current config is a duplicate, or the next config.
 Essentially, the committedConfig functions as it's own row in a commit table.
++ Transferring Commit Tables: When transferring commit tables, I only transfer the keys that need to be exchanged.
+The reason for this is that the goal is to move around shards, and only keys belong to shards (not configuraation and shard changes).

 Configuration Update Implementation:
 + When receive configuration change on applyCh, change to configuration change state.